envynz/Corvidai/replit.md

-# Corvidae Portfolio Application
+# Corvidai Portfolio Application

 ## Overview

-This is a full-stack portfolio website for "Corvidae," featuring a React frontend with Express.js backend.
+This is a full-stack portfolio website for "Corvidai," featuring a React frontend with Express.js backend.
 The application showcases a personal/company portfolio with sections for about, services, blog integration via RSS feed parsing, and contact functionality.
 It uses a modern tech stack with TypeScript, shadcn/ui components, Tailwind CSS, and Drizzle ORM for database operations.

 ## User Preferences